-September 09, 2019, | AtoZ Markets – Catalan government has announced its plans to launch a new project to create a decentralized and self-sovereign identity (SSI) for citizens based on distributed ledger technology (DLT).
+09 September, 2019 | AtoZ Markets – Catalan government has announced its plans to launch a new project to create a decentralized and self-sovereign identity (SSI) for citizens based on distributed ledger technology (DLT).

 President Quim Torra and Minister of Digital Policies and Administration Jordi Puigneró announced the project named IdentiCAT on Saturday, according to a press release.
 Notably, the government says it will allow citizens to be the “owner, manager and exclusive custod[ian] of his identity and data”.

-Catalan decentralized ID System an ideal way to empower citizens
+Catalan Decentralized ID System an Ideal Way to Empower Citizens

 Citizens using IdentiCAT through mobile apps or computer devices will reportedly be able to create and manage their own identities, with full legal effectiveness and privacy.
 Furthermore, the government will only act as a validator of the system and will not collect users’ personal data.

-IdentiCAT project to be the first digital ID in Europe
+IdentiCAT Project To Be the First Digital ID in Europe

-The first stage of the IdentiCAT project will kick off this week with the tender of development of the underlying technology, which includes the development of tools for:
+The first stage of the IdentiCAT project will kick off this week.
+The project is with the tender of development of the underlying technology.
+It also includes the development of tools for:

 Think we missed something?
 Let us know in the comments section below.